GaloisInc/grease/doc/dev.md

     d. `xfail-neg/`: "false negatives", i.e., type II error, tests that should trigger the assertion, but don't

 2. `refine/`: Tests that exercise the precondition refinement process but are not particularly relevant to any property assertions.
-This directory also has four subdirectories:
+Subdirectories:

     a. `bug/`: tests that encounter an error that grease can't work around that might be a bug